apache/commons-weaver/src/site/markdown/building.md

 Without installing to your local Maven repository, however, certain items will always fail; e.g. `mvn clean` without `package`, `mvn dependency:list`, `mvn dependency:tree`, and probably others.
 In general, `mvn install` will avoid further surprises down the line.

-Additionally, there seems currently to be an issue with the recursive dependencies expressed in the Commons Weaver multimodule project structure when run with Maven 3.2.x; the project has been set to require Maven 3.0.0-3.1.x for the time being.
+Additionally, many Maven multimodule build such as this one will be afflicted by [http://jira.codehaus.org/browse/MNG-5601](); to perform a build using Apache Maven >= 3.2.1, you can bypass this issue by specifying `-Dbuild-tools.version=1.0` at the command line.

 ### Testing with security enabled
 The Privilizer is the fundamental "guinea pig" weaver module.